 When you push the CANCEL button, or tap the brake or clutch pedal, the system will remember the previously set cruising speed.
-To return to that speed, accelerate to above 25 mph (40 km/h) and then press and release the RESUME/accel button.
+To return to that speed, accelerate to above 25 mph (40 km/h), then press and release the RESUME/accel button.
 The CRUISE CONTROL indicator comes on.
 The vehicle will accelerate to the same cruising speed as before.

-Pressing the Cruise Control Master Button turns the system off and erases the previous cruising speed.
+Pressing the CRUISE button turns the system off and erases the previous cruising speed.

-Before you begin driving your Break-in Period vehicle, you should know what Fuel Recomme gasoline to use, and how to check Service Station the levels of important fluids.
-You Refueling store luggage or packages.
-The Hood information in this section will help Oil Check you.
-If you plan to add any Engine Coola accessories to your vehicle, please Fuel Economy read the information in this section Accessories and first.
-Carrying Cargo
+Before you begin driving your vehicle, you should know what gasoline to use and how to check the levels of important fluids.
+You also need to know how to properly store luggage or packages.
+The information in this section will help you.
+If you plan to add any accessories to your vehicle, please Break-in Period108Fuel Recommendation108Service Station Procedures109Refueling109Opening and Closing the109Hood110Oil Check111Engine Coolant Check112Fuel Economy112 accessories to your vehicle, please read the information in this section Fuel Economy 112 Accessories and Modifications 113 first.
+Carrying Cargo 115